liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/02-liferay-frontend-taglibs/04-liferay-frontend-management-bar/01-including-actions-in-the-management-bar.markdown

 you can also include these actions in the management bar.
 This keeps everything organized within the same UI.
 This update adds a checkbox next to each search container result, as well as adds one in the management bar itself to select all results.
-The actions are displayed when a checkbox is checked--individual or select all--and hidden from view otherwise.
+The actions are displayed when a checkbox is checked---individual or select all---and hidden from view otherwise.

 ![Figure 1: You can select individual results or all results at once.](../../../../images/liferay-frontend-taglib-management-bar-include-checkbox.png)